Giving Visit Campus Apply Now Library

 Bhutan-LSAT: Law School Admissions Test

 It is compulsory for all applicants to sit for Bhutan-LSAT.
-Bhutan-LSAT, administered by the Law School Admission Council based in USA, is a test of analytical reasoning, logical reasoning, and reading comprehension.
+Bhutan-LSAT, administered by the Law School Admission Council based in the USA, is a test of analytical reasoning, logical reasoning, and reading comprehension.
 LSAT score accounts for 40% of your admission score.

 Dzongkha Test